kamisc16/LCA_lineardistal/README.md

 # LCA_lineardistal
-Simulation study comparing LCA with distal outcome methods with distal outcome is a linear growth model.
+Simulation study comparing LCA with distal outcome methods when "distal outcome" is a linear growth model.
 See Kamata et al. 2019

 ## Study_Design_LCA_lin.xlsx
 Study design for simulation study.
 Explains what is held constant across simulations and what is manipulated.